 This Code is not intended to be a comprehensive rulebook and cannot address every situation that you may face.
-If you feel uncomfortable about a situation or have any doubts about whether it is consistent with the Company's ethical standards, seek help.
-We encourage you to contact the Human Resources Department and the Vice President, Corporate & Governance Counsel of the Legal Department for help.
+If you feel uncomfortable about a situation or have a question or concern about an ethical or compliance-related issue or have any doubts about whether it is consistent with the Company's ethical standards, seek help.
+We encourage you to contact the Human Resources Department and/or the Ethical Business Adviser (the "EBA") or the Ethical Business Liaison Officer ("EBLO"), if applicable, for help.

-C. Reporting Violations of the Code
+C. Reporting Violations of this Code

-All employees have a duty to report any known or suspected violation of this Code, including any violation of the laws, rules, regulations or policies that apply to the Company.
-If you know of or suspect a violation of this Code, immediately report the conduct to your supervisor, who will work with you to investigate your concern or direct your concern to the appropriate department within the Company.
-If you do not feel comfortable reporting the conduct to your supervisor or you do not get a satisfactory response, you may contact your Human Resources Department directly or submit your complaint to our hotline or via email set up under our Procedures for Handling Complaints and Whistleblowing.
+All Company Representatives have a duty to report any known or suspected violation of this Code, including any violation of the laws, rules, regulations or policies that apply to the Company.
+If you know of or suspect a violation of this Code, promptly report the conduct to your supervisor, who will work with you to investigate your concern or direct your concern to the appropriate department within the Company.
+If you do not feel comfortable reporting the conduct to your supervisor or you do not get a satisfactory response, you may contact your supervisor, the Human Resources Department, the EBA or EBLO, any Company Counsel, Internal Audit, Investigations, Finance or any member of management or submit your complaint to our hotline or via email set up under our Procedures for Handling Complaints and Whistleblowing.
 All reports of known or suspected violations of applicable laws or this Code will be handled sensitively and with appropriate confidentiality.
 The Company will protect your confidentiality to the extent possible, consistent with law and the Company's need to investigate your concern.

-This Code will be enforced on a uniform basis for everyone, without regard to an employee's position within the Company.
-It is Company policy that any employee who violates this Code will be subject to appropriate discipline, which may include termination of employment.
+This Code will be enforced on a uniform basis for everyone, without regard to their position within the Company.
+It is Company policy that any individuals who violate this Code will be subject to appropriate discipline, which may include termination of employment.
 This determination will be based upon the facts and circumstances of each particular situation.
-An employee accused of violating this Code will be given an opportunity to present his or her version of the events at issue prior to any determination of appropriate discipline.
-Employees who violate any applicable law or this Code may become subject to civil damages, criminal fines and prison terms.
+An individual accused of violating this Code will be given an opportunity to present his or her version of the events at issue prior to any determination of appropriate discipline.
+Individuals who violate any applicable law or this Code may become subject to civil damages, criminal fines and prison terms.
 The Company may also face substantial fines and penalties and may incur damage to its reputation and standing in the community.
 If your conduct as a representative of the Company does not comply with applicable laws or with this Code, it may result in serious consequences for both you and the Company.